dan8992/it-logger/README.md

 # ITLogger

 > React app to track IT department tasks and issues.
 Uses JSON-Server as a mock backend.
-T

 ## Usage